24 hours customer service +9779849693351

 Overview

-One of the most captivating aspects of the Green Lake Trek is the opportunity to immerse yourself in the local culture.
-The region is home to Gurung and Tibetan-influenced communities, where you can experience their traditional lifestyle and warm hospitality.
+What sets the Green Lake Trek apart from other Himalayan adventures is not just its landscapes, but also the rich cultural encounters along the way.
+The trek passes through villages inhabited by Gurung and Tibetan-influenced communities.
 Along the way, you will encounter ancient monasteries, prayer wheels, and fluttering prayer flags, all of which reflect the deep-rooted Buddhist heritage of the area.
+Here, life has remained largely unchanged for centuries.

 Villages along the trail showcase traditional stone-built houses adorned with wood carvings and vibrant prayer flags.
-The local people, predominantly farmers and herders, cultivate barley, buckwheat, and potatoes, crops adapted to the high-altitude conditions.
+The farmers and herders cultivate crops, barley, buckwheat, and potatoes adapted to the high-altitude conditions.
 You may witness their age-old farming practices and even participate in seasonal festivals.
 The warm smiles and welcoming nature of the villagers create an enriching cultural experience that complements the natural beauty of the trek.

 Rich Biodiversity in the Annapurna Conservation Area